Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: Conclusions

 \section{Conclusions}

-The results obtained in this paper give a strict bound to the maximal error of an approximation of a coherent lower prevision with its restriction to a set of gambles.
+The results obtained in this paper bound the maximal error of an approximation of a coherent lower prevision with its restriction to a finite set of gambles.
 This subsumes approximations of coherent lower previsions with more specific models, such as coherent lower probabilities.
 Such approximations are very common in the applications of imprecise probabilities, and our results give a first attempt to evaluate their errors.

 We have also provided an algorithm which calculates the bound based on calculating the normed distances between extreme points of a credal set.
 Since the number of extreme points grows rapidly with the dimension of the probability space, the computational complexity of the algorithm is in general high.